 The New Northridge

 Other improvements brought to Northridge included updated landscaping, new directory kiosks, benches, trash cans and lighting throughout the mall’s corridors and atriums – replacing the old chrome and marquee-lighting features.
-The Taubman-era earth tones were also phased out in favor of a blue and grey paint scheme.
+The Taubman-era granite and earth tones were also phased out in favor of a blue and grey paint scheme.
 Oddly, these colors were originally confined to the center court railings, canopies and elevator tower – while the railings throughout the rest of the mall remained their original grey with natural wood tops.
 By the turn of the 90s, these were all finally painted to match.
-New stores were also drawn to the refreshed center, whose occupancy rate would level back out around a predicted 98%.
+New stores were also drawn to the refreshed center, whose occupancy rate would level back out around an expected 98%.

 On October 14, 1988: Marshall Field’s, who took over the Gimbel’s anchor only two years earlier, decided to write-off their Northridge and Southridge stores, selling both to the Sheboygan-based H.C.
 Prange Company in what became their entry to Milwaukee.
 The stores underwent a $6-million renovation, and opened under the Prange’s banner in early-1989.

 Northridge at Twenty

-The celebration was capped with the burial of a 20-year time capsule in front of the mall’s stage, to be opened in 2012.
+Prior to a concluding laser light show in the Grand Court: a closing ceremony saw the burial of a 20-year time capsule in front of the mall’s main stage, to be opened in 2012.
 Sadly that opening date would come to pass with the mall closed a few weeks shy of a decade.
 Thieves finally dug it up prior to 2017, and made-off with everything save for the capsule itself and a few water-damaged paper items.

 People of the Neon Years